 Panel Ready Appliances

-One important decision to make is whether to do panel ready appliances or to leave the appliance material exposed.
-Dishwashers and refrigerators can often come with an option to install a panel matching the cabinets so that they blend together.
-Some people love this look some people prefer to have the stainless steel appliances exposed.
+Another important decision to make is whether you want panel ready appliances or you would rather leave the appliance material exposed.
+Dishwashers and refrigerators often come with the option to install a panel matching the cabinets so that everything blends together.
+Some people love this look, while some people prefer to have the stainless steel appliances exposed.
 Either option is good for a modern apartment.

 The apartment below has panel ready appliances with doors matching the kitchen.
 The walls were painted to match the cabinets for a more simple continuous look.